wearefluse/solvify-category-map/README.md

 ## Usage
 1. Build the app with `npm run build`.
 This downloads and parses the Shopify category taxonomy to the local filesystem.
-2. Run the app with `npm run start`.
+2. Run the app with `npm run start --colors`.
 The output may be long, so it is recommended to do this in a seperate terminal with fullscreen.

 ## What does it do?
 1. The app validates the parsed Shopify category taxonomy.